| S (continued) |

 dangerous stunt of the front of a two-story house falling forward

-- its second floor window opening is perfectly positioned to fall
+- its second floor window opening was perfectly positioned to fall

 over bewildered young Bill standing in front of the building